akebu6/Kotlin-Notes/Numeric Converson/type coercion.md

 ```

 ## NOTE
-<p>when working with byte and short, the result produced will always be of type Int, unless you convert the result to either byte or short</p>
+<p>1. when working with byte and short, the result produced will always be of type Int, unless you convert the result to either byte or short</p>

 ```js
 val hundred: Short = 100
 val five: Byte = 5
 val zero = hundred % five // 0, Int
 ```

+<p>2.
+Type coercion does not occur when a value is put into the variable.
+For example, val longValue: Long = 10.toInt() is incorrect, because 10 is Int and longValue requires Long type.</p>